 The ADB is the only one of the regional DFIs studied here to adopt a formal policy against coal-related finance (ADB 2021), though none of these regional DFIs have actively supported coal plants since 2013.
-The AIIB's Energy Sector Strategy (AIIB 2018) does not specifically exclude coal finance, but the bank's president has committed to avoiding it, stating that "the AIIB will not finance any projects that are functionally related to coal" in a 2020 interview (Farand 2020).
 Finally, while CAF does not have a formal prohibition on coal projects, recent annual reports show no record of coal finance in the last 20 years (CAF 2020).